Knotx/knotx-fragments/README.md

 Knot.x Fragments is a set of [Handlers](https://github.com/Knotx/knotx-server-http/tree/master/api#routing-handlers) that are plugged into the [Knot.x Server request processing](https://github.com/Knotx/knotx-server-http#how-does-it-work).

-When HTTP request comes to Knot.x, Fragments processing starts with [adapting the request](#supply-fragments) to one or more Fragments that are [evaluated](#evaluate-fragments) later and finally [combined into the response](#assemble-fragments).
+When the HTTP request comes to Knot.x, Fragments processing starts with [adapting the request](#supply-fragments) to one or more
+Fragments that are [evaluated](#evaluate-fragments) and finally [combined into the response](#assemble-fragments).

 ### Supply Fragments

 [**Fragments**](https://github.com/Knotx/knotx-fragments/tree/master/api#knotx-fragment-api)
-are the result of breaking the request (in this example it is the HTML markup) into smaller, independent parts by the [Fragments Supplier](https://github.com/Knotx/knotx-fragments/tree/master/supplier).
+are the result of breaking the request (e.g. the HTML markup) into smaller, independent parts by the [Fragments Supplier](https://github.com/Knotx/knotx-fragments/tree/master/supplier).

 ![Fragments](https://github.com/Knotx/knotx-fragments/raw/master/assets/images/fragments_supplier.png)